zkPHIRE: A Programmable Accelerator for ZKPs over HIgh-degRee, Expressive Gates: Background

 \subsubsection{\textbf{Polynomials and Gates}}

-Polynomials are important in ZKP protocols because they encode and help enforce the correctness of the computation being proven.
+In ZKPs, polynomials encode and help enforce the correctness of the computation being proven.
 A popular encoding scheme is Plonk \cite{gabizon2019plonk}.
 Plonk's \textit{arithmetization} scheme converts the underlying computation into an arithmetic circuit consisting of gates.
 Plonk circuits support additions, multiplications, conditionality, and equality checks.
 They can be represented by the composite polynomial

+The composite polynomial $f_{plonk}$ has 5 terms and a total of 8 unique, constituent polynomials.
+These constituent polynomials are the selectors (or enables) $q_i$ and witnesses $w_i$, and they are all multilinear.
+Notably, $f_{plonk}$ is not itself multilinear; rather, it is composed of multilinear polynomials.